 Inherent risk is the risk that an organization could encounter when no controls (i.e., activities, procedures, and processes your organization implements to mitigate risks and/or meet regulatory requirements) are in place.
 Simply put, inherent risk is what a company might face without any preventative measures in place.

-When evaluating risk, most organizations aren’t starting from square one in regards to security controls.
-With this in mind, the Factor Analysis of Information Risk (FAIR) Institute—a Value at Risk (VaR) framework for cybersecurity and operational risk—suggests looking at inherent risk as the current risk level given the existing set of controls rather than the hypothetical notion of an absence of any controls.
+When evaluating risk, most organizations aren’t starting from square one in regard to security controls.
+With this in mind, the Factor Analysis of Information Risk (FAIR) Institute — a Value at Risk (VaR) framework for cybersecurity and operational risk — suggests looking at inherent risk as the current risk level given the existing set of controls rather than the hypothetical notion of an absence of any controls.

 What is residual risk?